 Before you travel

 Check that you passport is valid before you travel to the Schengen Area and that you have not reported it lost or stolen.
 Travelers who arrive to the Schengen Area with a passport they previously reported as lost or stolen may be denied entry.

 Short Trips for Business or Tourism

 A visa is not required for U.S. passport holders for temporary tourist and business trips up to 90 days (during a six-month period, starting from the day of the first entry).
 Time spent in any of the Schengen countries counts towards the total 90 days in Schengen.
 All foreign citizens must register with local police within 24 hours of arrival.
 Foreigners staying in hotels or other accommodations through a rental company are automatically registered by the hotelier or the rental company.
 Foreigners can also register at the local Ministry of Interior office.
 In Zagreb, the office is located at Petrinjska 30, phone +385 1 4563 111.
 Failure to register constitutes a misdemeanor and a violator can be fined.

 Please visit the Ministry of Interior Affairs website for detailed information about temporary residency for foreigners in Croatia.
 If you are already in Croatia, you may visit the nearest police department to inquire about your options and the application process for a temporary residence permit.
 You may also email the Ministry of Interior at firstname.lastname@example.org.

-U.S. citizens, currently in Croatia, who plan to stay in Croatia for longer than 90 days must apply for a temporary residence permit and should contact the Ministry of Interior at least 30 days prior to the expiration of the 90-day visa-free stay.
+U.S. citizens, currently in Croatia, who wish to stay in Croatia for longer than 90 days must apply for a temporary residence permit and should contact the Ministry of Interior at least 30 days prior to the expiration of the 90-day visa-free stay.

 Please visit the Federal Bureau of Investigation (FBI) website for instructions on how to request a criminal background check (Identity History Summary Check).
 Note that it is much easier to obtain this background check while you are in the United States.